-PARIS(AP) Center Wesley Fofana will make his debut for France alongside recalled flyhalf Francois Trinh-Duc in Saturday's Six Nations opener against Italy.
+PARIS(AP) Center Wesley Fofana will make his debut for France alongside Francois Trinh-Duc back at flyhalf for Saturday's Six Nations opener against Italy.

-Fofana will pair with veteran clubmate Aurelien Rougerie in midfield, and Trinh-Duc is partnered by scrumhalf Dimitri Yachvili, with versatile halfback Morgan Parra on the bench in the first team named by new coach Philippe Saint-Andre on Tuesday.
+Fofana will play with veteran Aurelien Rougerie in midfield, and Trinh-Duc is partnered by scrumhalf Dimitri Yachvili, with versatile halfback Morgan Parra on the bench in the first team named by new coach Philippe Saint-Andre on Tuesday.

 Parra, a scrumhalf by trade, started last year's World Cup final against New Zealand as a makeshift No. 10.

 But Saint-Andre preferred the more orthodox Trinh-Duc, who did well going on for the injured Parra in the final which France lost 8-7 last October.